This Apple Beddit Review (v3.5) will demonstrate very quickly that an updated sleep monitor product is not necessarily a better one.

 I suspect I’ve not convinced you to pay $/Eu/£150 on Apple’s Beddit 3.5.
 Let’s hope Beddit 4.0 comes to fruition and starts to add back in some of the things that are missing like WiFi sync and sleep stage approximations.

 You can get WiFi sync from QS Emfit (Review link) which is probably the best tracker out there if you like your detailed sleep & recovery data.
 It has awesome presentational data, great insights both on individual night’s sleep, full granular detail and sleep trends over very extended periods.
-As a wannabe athlete, that’s my choice – it’s generally priced over £/$/eu200 but can sometimes be found more cheaply on Amazon.
+As a wannabe athlete, that’s my choice – it’s generally priced over £/$/eu200 but can sometimes be found more cheaply online.
 I’m just about to get a reader discount sorted out for EMFIT, so if you can wait until March 2019 you could be £/$/Eu30 better off.

 But QS Emfit could be criticised as having TOO MUCH data.
 If you want more data than Beddit but not as much as EMFIT, then I’d suggest a good look at Withings SLEEP (aka Nokia SLEEP…they are now identical).
 The Withings product goes into a little bit more detail with the data and presents it in a straightforward and clean app.
 But, a bit like Apple, you will probably benefit more from Withings SLEEP if you also use one of their activity trackers and perhaps also the weight scales.